Avik9/Dynamic-Memory-Allocator/README.md

 #define PAGE_SZ 4096

 /*
- * @return The starting address of the heap for your allocator.
+ * @return The starting address of the heap for the allocator.
  */
 void *sf_mem_start();

 /*
- * @return The ending address of the heap for your allocator.
+ * @return The ending address of the heap for the allocator.
  */
 void *sf_mem_end();
 ```